 This could be as simple as asking your followers to share their thoughts, double-tap if they agree, tag a friend in the comments, or click the link in your bio.

 #4: Add Hashtags and Keywords to Your Posts

 Adding hashtags and keywords to your posts is an effective way to reach more people on Instagram, which means more “views” for the Instagram algorithm to take into account.

-In a recent Later study, we discovered that feed posts with 30 hashtags get the highest level of engagement on average.
+In a Later study, we discovered that feed posts with 20 hashtags get the highest level of engagement on average.

-Hashtag Suggestions works by automatically finding relevant hashtags for your posts based on your caption and other hashtags you search.
+TIP: With Later’s Hashtag Suggestions tool, you can automatically find relevant hashtags for your posts based on your caption and other hashtags you search.
+Work smarter, not harder.

 If you’re looking for a quick and easy engagement win to help boost your algorithm ranking, cross-promoting your Instagram content is a great place to start.